 Join other beer lovers on San Francisco's Pier 48 for Oktoberfest by the Bay.
 This annual Munich tradition features German beer, food, music, and fun.

-This year's festival is from Friday, September 23 - Sunday, September 25.
+This year's festival lasts from Friday, September 22 to Sunday, September 24.
 In order to manage demand and the crowd, this three-day event is set up as four different sessions.
 You can attend on Friday night from 5pm to 12am, Saturday from either 11am to 5pm or 6pm to 12am, or on Sunday afternoon from 11am to 6pm.

 General admission tickets to all four sessions include entrance into the event as well as the entertainment.
 Food, beer, and souvenirs come at an additional price.
 Food and dessert items range from around $3 to $12 each.
 Beer and wine is $6 a glass.
 You can also look at buying a VIP ticket which includes additional benefits.